Skip to Content

 Receiving Disability Benefits for COPD

-If you have COPD you can potentially qualify for disability benefits through SSA.
+If you have COPD, you can potentially qualify for disability benefits through SSA.
 Your disability approval will hinge on:

 • If you fully meet the SSA’s medical requirements under impairment listings